indraneel207/RABiTPy/README.md

 ## Usage

-RabtPy consists of four main classes:
+RABiTPy consists of four main classes:

 1. **Capture**: This class is responsible for loading video files or image sequences and converting them into frames that can be processed in subsequent steps.